rust-lang/rfcs/text/3470-crabi-v1.md

 ## Zero-sized types (e.g. `()` and `PhantomData`)

 crABI supports zero-sized types, such as `()` and `PhantomData`, as long as they have an alignment of 1.
-Thse types have only one value, and require zero bits to convey, so they are not passed through the ABI at all, and do not appear in the translated C types or functions.
+These types have only one value, and require zero bits to convey, so they are not passed through the ABI at all, and do not appear in the translated C types or functions.